 It allows you to share the majority of your code between multiple platforms.

 Apart from this, there are some major benefits of using React Native in mobile app development:

 - It offers ready-made solutions and libraries to developers.

 The list of React Native benefits doesn’t end here.
 If you want to know the complete list of benefits, you can check this blog on the benefits of React Native.

 Due to these benefits, various companies prefer to build apps with React Native.
-Here we will walk you through some of the best React Native app examples.

 Facebook is by default one of the best React Native examples in the list.